-During the monitoring period there were a total of 9 approvals regarding small shops.
-Some applications involved the change of use from one commercial use to another.
+During the monitoring period there were a total of 11 approvals regarding small retail shops and 1 refusal.
+The refusal was on the grounds of loss of a community facility.
+4 of the approvals were for change of use of a shop to residential.
+A number of the other approvals involved the change of use from one commercial use to another.